parodyband/ElevenLabsRealtimeUnityAPI/README.md

 This project includes a set of scripts that make it easy to use the Eleven Labs text-to-speech API in Unity.
 The scripts allow you to convert text to speech and play the requested audio clip in your Unity project in real time (after request processes).

+## To Do
+I still need to grab voices so you can select from a drop down. its manual right now.
+I also need to decouple the api key asset from a voice tuning asset so you can have multiple characters.

 ## Getting Started

 To get started, you will need to obtain an API key from the Eleven Labs website.
 Once you have your API key, create a new `ElevenLabs Settings.asset` file in your project and enter your API key in the appropriate field.